Types of Master’s Degrees in Healthcare

 A master’s degree can also boost your lifetime earnings and career potential.

-According to BLS data, master’s degree holders earned an average of almost 18% more in their weekly earnings than bachelor’s degree holders in 2021.
-Jobs for graduate degree holders are also rising across many fields – projected to grow 16.4% by 2030.
+According to BLS data, master’s degree holders earned an average of almost 16% more in their weekly earnings than bachelor’s degree holders in 2022.
+BLS reported that jobs for master's degree holders are also rising across many fields — projected to grow 11.3% by 2032.*

 So, which healthcare master’s degree is most in-demand?
 It depends on the job you want.